 What Should I Do if My Child Is Sick?

 Children will still get bellyaches, ear infections, anxiety, and other health problems.
-Doctors are ready to help make kids feel better.
+Doctors are open for business and ready to help make kids feel better.
 Call your doctor's office to ask what to do.
 They will tell you whether you need an in-person visit or if telehealth is an option.
 They also can tell you what to do if your child needs care right away and they're not available.

 What if We Have an Emergency?